 This 18 April, 2016 NASA Aqua satellite image shows Tropical Cyclone Fantala off Madagascar.

-Seventeen people died on Monday, after a house crumbled following a mudslide in the Ivory suburb, south-east of the capital Antananarivo.
+Seventeen people died after a house crumbled following a mudslide in the Ivory suburb southeast of the capital, Antananarivo.

-"On a national scale, the provisional toll is 29 dead, 22 missing, 17,170 displaced and 83,023 affected," the National Bureau for Risk and Catastrophe Management said in a statement.
+"On a national scale, the provisional toll is 36 dead, 25 missing and 20,462 displaced persons," the National Bureau for Risk and Catastrophe Management said in a statement.

-Ava caused flash flooding in the capital Antananarivo and the port city of Toamasina and in the eastern town of Tamatave.
-Several homes were without power and roads were cut off by felled trees.
+The cyclone caused flash flooding in Antananarivo, the port city of Toamasina and in the eastern town of Tamatave.

 Emergency supplies, including rice, were being delivered to those affected, with some displaced people starting to return home, officials said.

 Madagascar, one of the world&39;s poorest countries, is regularly hit by cyclones.
 In March last year, cyclone Enawo killed at least 78 people.